Whale Arts Agency

 Essentials…

-• Experience in leading creative groups.
+• Experience in leading a creative groups.

 • Experience with people who are struggling with their mental health and knowledge of the challenges they face.